-The dominant experimental systematic error in the measurements listed in the table come from energy uncertainties.
+The dominant experimental systematic error in the measurements listed in the table (besides that of HERA which does not use the DGLAP equations) come from energy uncertainties.
 These can come from spectrometer resolution, calibration uncertainty in the detector, or overall detector energy scale.
 The key to improving the overall experimental error in these measurements is not higher statistics or higher energies, but better calorimetry, and better calibration techniques.
 The challenge in determining the energy scale in deep inelastic scattering experiments is in finding some "standard candle" from which to calibrate.
 For example, if there were some way of measuring the known mass of some particle decaying in the system, or if the initial beam energy was very well known because of accelerator constraints, this could substantially improve the energy scale determination over previous experiments.